 You should treat every stroke as an important step in your painting.
 If you are not sure about what to do with your next stroke, try to avoid mindlessly applying paint to the canvas until it works out (or until you end up with a muddy mess on the canvas).

-Many of the Russian artists demonstrate some remarkably efficient brushwork.
+Many of Russian artists demonstrate some remarkably efficient brushwork.
 It always amazes me the amount of information they are able to depict with just a single stroke of their brush.

 Bato Dugarzhapov is another Russian artist who is worth checking out in terms of brushwork.
 He is one of those artists who just seem to see things differently.